robfatland/reorganiseduponthefloor/git/README.md

 ## 2. The back-tick character

-This is very important (keyboard upper left: \`) Of course to print that character I used the backslash to indicate *literal*: \\\`.
+This is very useful: The back-tick usually found at keyboard upper left: \` .
+Of course to print this character here I used the backslash *literal* delimiter; so what is in the markdown file is \\\` .

+Use: Back-ticks create blocks of fixed-width font text, as in an older-style computer terminal.
+This is useful for indicating or quoting commands and computer code.

 A single back-tick is used as a delimiter for code that remains inline with surrounding text.
 For example this sentence has a `True` in it.